 Athens of America

-Boston is a collegiate mecca, with 57 colleges and universities, including the world-renowned Harvard University and the Massachusetts Institute of Technology, in the city and surrounding area.
-At least a quarter of a million college students hailing from around the world make this city America’s youngest major metropolis.
+Boston is a collegiate mecca, with over 50 colleges and universities in the city and greater metropolitan area, including the world-renowned Harvard University and the Massachusetts Institute of Technology.
+At least a quarter of a million college students from around the world make this city America’s youngest major metropolis.
+According to the Boston Globe, students make up 20% of the city’s population.
+Many of the universities offer tours, so don’t be shy about checking out the campuses.
 And thanks to these world-class institutions, Boston has the greatest concentration of living Nobel laureates.

-The now clean Boston Harbor has 34 islands for visitors and locals to visit and escape the city.
+The now clean Boston Harbor has 34 islands for visitors and locals to venture and escape the city.
 You can get out to Georges Island or Spectacle Island by taking a ferry from Long Wharf.
-From these islands, you can explore other islands around it as well.
-If you have a boat of your own, then your options are limitless.
+From these bits of land, you can explore other islands nearby as well.
+If you have a boat of your own or want to rent one during your trip, then your options are limitless.

 World-class arts organizations